 Located roughly halfway between Boston and Atlanta, London and Los Angeles, Maryland's Mid-Atlantic location offers proximity and access to key U.S. and international decision makers, partners and agencies in the technology, biosciences, finance and manufacturing industries.

-Proximity to Washington, D.C. provides easy access to over 400 agencies - federal, academic and private research sectors and 50 federal agencies such as the National Security Agency, the National Institutes of Health and NASA.
+Proximity to Washington, D.C. provides easy access to over 400 agencies - federal, academic and private research sectors and more than 60 federal agencies such as the National Security Agency, the National Institutes of Health and NASA.

 Office of International Investment and Trade

 Moving your business to a new location, much less a new country with different laws and regulations, can be challenging.
 Maryland's Office of International Investment and Trade is here to help.
 The main Baltimore office and nine offices around the globe assist with bringing foreign direct investment to Maryland.

 In addition to offering